QuecPython/azure-iot/README.md

 This project serves as a lightweight SDK for IoT devices based on Quectel modules, allowing integration with Azure’s IoT ecosystem even in constrained environments.

+Features: Device connection, client to service and service to client communication, direct methods and device twins.

+Authentication: SAS Token and CA signed x.509 certificate

 ##  How to Install and Run the Project

 To get started with this project, you should first clone the Repository: